gamma-opt/spro-notes/course/content/chapter_1/3-EVPI_and_VSS.md

 One way to access the performance of a solution obtained from a 2SSP model is via its comparison against a so-called *wait-and-see* (WS) solution.

-A WS solution is essentially the best outcome achievable, as it is based on perfect information regarding how the uncertainty will unveil.
-Making a parallel to farmer's problem, this would be akin to knowing exactly which of the three scenarios $S = \braces{1: \text{-20\%}, 2: \text{avg.}, 3:\text{+20\%}}$ will become true and choosing the respective optimal land allocation.
+A WS solution is essentially the best outcome achievable, as it is based on perfect information regarding how the uncertainty will be unveiled.
+Making a parallel to the farmer's problem, this would be akin to knowing exactly which of the three scenarios $S = \braces{1: \text{-20\%}, 2: \text{avg.}, 3:\text{+20\%}}$ will become true and choosing the respective optimal land allocation.

 %TODO: fix reference to 1-introduction.md